-Looking for a traditional Christmas meal, but without all the faff?
+Looking for a traditional Christmas meal – aka, the roast with the most – but without all the faff?
 Or perhaps turkey isn’t your thing, but you’d still like to dine out on 25 December?
-The Time Out Food Editors round up the best places to eat on Christmas Day 2015.
+Time Out's Food Editors round up the best places to eat on Christmas Day 2017.
 Do you have suggestions for restaurants to eat on Christmas Day?
 Use the comments box below or tweet your suggestions.

 RECOMMENDED: Find more festive fun with our guide to Christmas in London

 Venue says: “Our opulent Russian inspired winter terrace is now open.
 Voted one of the best in London.”

 The perennially-popular Michelin-starred D&D joint at Moorgate’s South Place Hotel is doing a turkey-less Christmas lunch for 2017 – mains comprise refined alternatives like dover sole with hand-rolled farfalle pasta or glazed Angus beef rib with truffle creamed potatos (plus a delectable sounding chcoclate with banana milk for pud).
 Three courses are £100 a head; seven courses, £150 a head.

 Don’t expect to see Père Noël here, but between the warm tones of the dining room and the welcoming staff, this subterranean spot is still a classy place to dine on Christmas Day.
 Kick off with gin-cured salmon or white truffle risotto, before roast turkey, a duo of beef, seafood or – lucky vegetarians – homemade spaghetti with mushrooms, spinach, black truffle and parmesan.
 There’s no Xmas pud, but who cares when coconut joconde is available.
 Christmas meal for £88; under 13s have their own menu for £38.